Bernhard Bästlein: After 1933

 Bernhard Bästlein was elected to the Reichstag on 5 March 1933, but this was the election that brought the Nazis to greater power in the government and he was never able to fulfill his duties.

 After Hitler had consolidated power, the Nazis began to round up their opponents.
 Bästlein was arrested in May and charged with "conspiracy to commit high treason".
 He was sentenced at the Volksgerichtshof to 20 months at hard labor in a Zuchthaus and was sent to Siegburg Prison.
 Upon release, on 12 February 1935, he returned to his family in Hamburg.

 On 8 March 1935 he was placed in preventive detention, indicted as the "intellectual author" of a murder in Bonn.
 Despite the fact that the case was closed, Bästlein was sent to the concentration camp in Esterwegen and in 1936, to Sachsenhausen, where he met Robert Abshagen, Franz Jacob, Julius Leber, Harry Naujoks, Wilhelm Guddorf and Martin Weise.
-While at Sachsenhausen, Bästlein helped write the "Sachsenhausen Song", which was at the demand of the SS guards, who would use music to torment and mock the prisoners, making them sing while involved in hard labor or when they were exhausted.
+While at Sachsenhausen, Bästlein wrote the Sachsenhausenlied ("Sachsenhausen Song") alongside Karl Fischer and Karl Wloch, which was at the demand of the SS guards, who would use music to torment and mock the prisoners, making them sing while involved in hard labor or when they were exhausted.
 The prisoners, however, used the singing as an opportunity to uplift their spirits and encourage prisoner unity and an anti-fascist spirit.
 In April 1939, he was sent to the Cologne prison, Klingelpütz, where he stayed in police custody till 6 April 1940.
 Returning to his family, then living at Goldbekufer 19 in Hamburg, he worked as a car washer and driver, then later in Altona, at Riepe-Werken, making ballpoint pens.